Tracks - Lindeman Pass

 Gordon Falls is not far after Lindeman Falls.
 The track takes you in behind the falls.
 Make sure you stay close to the cliff as the area downstream is boggy and fragile.

 At Microstrobos falls veer right towards the cliff line rather than go down into the boggy section below the falls.
 By staying on the rockier section we may be able to limit damage of this fragile environment.
 Great views of the Three Sisters, Sublime Point and Mt Solitary occur along this next section of track that eventually lead to Leura Falls.
 Take care to not drop too low in this section as it is easy to end up off track and miss the ledge that takes you round into the Leura creek gully.
 After going down the smal iron ladder the track descends a swithchback, under a large log and over another, over 3 creek crossings (1 dry and 2 wet and slimy).
-Around a small ridge after the third the track goes up not ahead.
-The track ahead is a dead end and leads to the Fungus 'shelf' pictured below.
+Around a small ridge after the third the track goes up not ahead (the ahead track is a dead end and leads to the Fungus 'shelf' pictured below).

 As you come upon Leura Falls (lower section) stay high and then follow the zigzag track that brings you to the flat rocks at the base of the falls.
 Cross these (usually very slippery) and locate the Sewer inspection cover on the far side.
 The track goes straight up from there and within minutes you arrive at the end of the Pass just near the bridge at the base of Linda Falls.
 As an alternate, following the creek (on the right hand side) will take you to Adelina Cascades and eventually to the track that goes to the Kedumba Pass fire trail.
 This is sometimes known as the Sewerage Workers Track.